 |IT Based Tactics||✓|

 Storrs is a village and census-designated place in the town of Mansfield, in eastern Tolland County, Connecticut.
-Its resident population is roughly 15,000, and the community is dominated economically and demographically by the main campus of the University of Connecticut.
-Prostitution has been well documented in the city for decades.
-For example, in May, 1994, the student newspaper at the University of Connecticut contained allegations that UConn was the hub of prostitution ring.
+Its resident population is roughly 16,000, and the community is dominated economically and demographically by the main campus of the University of Connecticut.
+Prostitution has been well-documented in the city for decades.
+For example, in May 1994, the student newspaper at the University of Connecticut contained allegations that UConn was the hub of a prostitution ring.
 It alleged that a group of “exotic dancers” had performed at as many as four parties on campus, and offered sex to students who paid.
-The allegations were investigated by local law enforcement, arrests were made, and the owner of the escort service later pleaded guilty to prostitution related charges.
+The allegations were investigated by local law enforcement, arrests were made, and the owner of the escort service later pleaded guilty to prostitution-related charges.

-Shaming and loss of employment are consequence of buying sex that have occurred within the city.
-For example, in August, 2004, Hartford police arrested a University of Connecticut men’s assistant basketball coach after the man allegedly tried to pay an undercover police officer $10 for oral sex.
+Identity disclosure and loss of employment are consequence of buying sex that have occurred within the city.
+For example, in August 2004, Hartford police arrested a University of Connecticut men’s assistant basketball coach after the man allegedly tried to pay an undercover police officer $10 for oral sex.
 The man resigned from UConn and agreed to perform 10 days of community service and undergo counseling.
 The man entered a conditional plea in Hartford Community Court to settle charges of soliciting prostitution and interfering with police.
-If he completes the community service and counseling, the charges will be dismissed.
-He resigned after his arrest Aug.
-18 and the disclosure that he had been arrested twice before in other states on similar charges.
+If he completed the community service and counseling, the charges would be dismissed.
+He resigned after his arrest on August 18 and the disclosure that he had been arrested twice before in other states on similar charges.
 The coach was one of more than a dozen people arrested in a prostitution sting run by Hartford police on Ashley Street.

 - University of Connecticut

 - https://www.courant.com/news/connecticut (2004)

 - https://news.yahoo.com/electric-blue-reopens-pending-appeal (2023)